OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 ### Building pipeline components

-Kubeflow pipeline components are containerized applications that perform a step in your ML workflow.
+OpenDataology pipeline components are containerized applications that perform a step in your ML workflow.
 Here are the ways that you can define pipeline
 components: